xchainjs/xchainjs.github.io/4 - xchain-client/how-it-works.md

 * Service Keys (optional, if null, client will use config defaults or free service limits.)

 ### Set Network
-Used to set a type of NETWORK, which is either MAINNET or TESTNET.
+Sets a type of NETWORK, which is either MAINNET or TESTNET.
 ```
 enum Network {
   TEST = 'testnet',